 The Rise of FamilyArc and Family Legacy

-Many have seen my recent posting: Founder of FamilyArc.
-A few responded with questions on whether I’d left the National Christian Foundation.
+Many have seen my title Founder of FamilyArc.
+A few responded with questions.

-As a result, I began to have families engage me as a consultant outside of my work from NCF.
-I helped families develop a plan for multi-generational legacy, including reworking family constitutions, succession plans, and giving plans.
+As a result, I began to have families engage me as a consultant outside of my work from The Signatry.
+I helped families develop a plan for multi-generational legacy.
+I helped them rework family constitutions, succession plans and giving plans.

 As I studied the problem, I remember it clearly on December 27, 2011, the idea for a private family network struck me.
 We began to put the plan in motion and by 2012, the plan was in full force.
-We had to make lots of iterations but ultimately we were able to launch a commercial version of FamilyArc—www.familyarc.com.
+We ultimately launched the commercial version of FamilyArc—www.familyarc.com.

-My work with NCF continues but it includes the fuller and broader expression of family, legacy and generosity.
+My work continues, but now it includes the fuller and broader expression of family, legacy and generosity.